-The energy savings potential with Pressure Boosting Systems in commercial buildings is 60%-90% in most cases.
-An assessment of a buildings' Pressure Boosting System will review the existing pump system information, but also account for the building type, size, special applications and potential for demand changes.
-Once these factors are reviewed a new pump system can be selected, and the energy consumption calculated in comparison to the existing system.
+The energy savings potential with Pressure Boosting Systems in commercial buildings is 60% to 90% in most cases.
+An assessment of a building's Pressure Boosting System will review the existing pump system information, but also account for the building type, size, special applications and potential for demand changes.
+Once these factors are reviewed, a new pump system can be selected, and the energy consumption calculated in comparison to the existing system.
 All the information is documented in a Building Assessment Report, provided at no charge by Cougar USA.

 If you are interested in a Building Assessment, please contact us here.